moderndatacompany/dataos.info/docs/resources/policy/how_to_guide/implementing_masking_data_policy.md

 To create a new tag within Metis, follow these steps:

-**Access Metis:** Log in to the Metis platform using your credentials.
+- **Access Metis:** Log in to the Metis platform using your credentials.

-**Navigate to Governance:**

-Click on the Govern button located in the top right corner of the page.
+- **Navigate to Governance:** Click on the Govern button located in the top right corner of the page.

-**Access Tag Groups:**

-Choose the appropriate tag group like `PII` where you want to create a new tag, or create a new tag group if needed.
+- **Access Tag Groups:** Choose the appropriate tag group like `PII` where you want to create a new tag, or create a new tag group if needed.

-**Add a New Tag:**

-Click on the Add Tag button in the top right corner to initiate the creation of a new tag. for instance, `mycustomtag`.
+- **Add a New Tag:** Click on the Add Tag button in the top right corner to initiate the creation of a new tag. for instance, `mycustomtag`.

-**Define Tag Details:**

-Provide a Name and Description for the new tag to clearly identify its purpose and usage.
+-**Define Tag Details:** Provide a Name and Description for the new tag to clearly identify its purpose and usage.

 ### **Create a Data Policy manifest file**